ENT · Vestibular Schwannoma

 Meniere disease: episodic vertigo and fluctuating hearing loss

-Multiple Sclerosis: presence of other neurological deficits
+Multiple Sclerosis: bilateral symptoms and other CNS deficits